 APANO is dedicated to building the next generation of leaders.

 We meet people where they are, ask critical questions, discuss the issues that are impacting their lives, collectively develop shared analyses and support them in taking action and leadership together.
 In doing so, we are building the capacity of those most affected to take collective action for stronger, healthier and more resilient local communities, supporting an organized movement for long-term systemic change.
 APANO is particularly focused on ongoing organizing and support for young people, specifically youth and students.

-Started in Summer 2017, the CHHI fellowship is a workshop-based cohort program focused on analyzing the connections between and root causes of the housing crisis, climate change, and community health.
-This program is an annual, 6 workshop session, application-based organizing and advocacy training program which aims to prepare participants to take on increased leadership roles within decision-making bodies in their communities.
+First started in the summer of 2017, the CHHI fellowship is a workshop-based cohort program focused on analyzing the connections between and root causes of the housing crisis, climate change, and community health.
+This annual program consists of six workshop sessions, application-based organizing and advocacy training which aims to prepare participants to take on increased leadership roles within decision-making bodies in their communities.